Breyer retirement watch: Supreme Court term's final decisions mark crucial milestone in justice's choice

 "The level of pressure that left-wing dark-money groups have exerted against Justice Breyer to attempt to strongarm him into retiring has been shameful and disrespectful," she told Fox News.
 "It's even more ominous that the Left's intimidation campaign shifted into high gear just after Breyer spoke publicly about his concerns about the politicization of the Court through court packing."

 The two cases the Supreme Court is likely to decide Thursday are a challenge to Arizona's voting laws, including a ban on ballot harvesting, and a freedom of association case about a California law requiring charities to share the names of their donors with the government.
-The decision the justices make on those cases has the potential to shape the law in a major way.
+The decisions the justices make on those cases have the potential to shape the law in a major way.

 But it's possible the most important Supreme Court decision Thursday comes from Breyer alone.